steelealex1/Microsoft-Defender-for-Cloud/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 13. Click on **Add filter**.
 Notice the **Security findings** filter – it allows you to find all resources that are vulnerable by a specific vulnerability.
 You can also search for CVE, KB ID, name and missing update.
 14. On the **Resource Group** filter select **asclab**.
 From the top menu bar, click on **Download CSV report**.
 You will get a snapshot to work on it offline already filtered.
 You can also right click on any of the resource and upgrade to Workload Protections plan (when applicable).
 15. From the top menu, click on **open query**.
 This will open up the resource graph explorer blade, click on **Run Query**.
 You should now have the same list of resources and columns like in the previous step.
 This query can be editable for your needs and here it gets very powerful.
 16. Save the query for later use by clicking on **Save as** from the top menu.
 You can use it to create periodic reports.
-Name the report as *asc-filtered-query* and select **save**.
+Name the report as *asc-filtered-query* and select **Save**.

 > ⭐ Good to know: <br>
 > Inventory dashboard is fully built on top of Azure Resource Graph (ARG) which stores all of ASC security posture data and leveraging its powerful KQL engine.